 For those who remember watching “Hostess House”, or “The Norma Goodman Show”, or were her studio guests, Norma was like a friend we visited every weekday.

 For me, I'm glad I got to know Norma, and work with her for so many years at KTVA.
-She was an Alaska treasure.
+She was an Alaskan treasure.

 Norma Goodman's grown children give you a behind-the-scenes look at this very fascinating story.